james2doyle/ohdoylerules.com/content/fiddle/generated-content-in-css.md

-/*
+---
-Title: Generated content in CSS
+Title: "Generated content in CSS"
-Description: Generated content in CSS
+Description: "How to use Generated content in CSS"
-Date: 2012-07-27
+Date: "2012-07-27"
-Category: Fiddle,Web
+Category: "Fiddle"
-Template: post
+Template: "post"
-Keywords: generated, content, css, css3, attr, pseduo, elements */
+Keywords: ["generated", "content", "css", "css3", "attr", "pseduo", "elements"]
+---

 I like [jsFiddle](http://jsfiddle.net/ "jsFiddle").
 I often use it for prototyping.
 I might want to see what I can make in css or maybe I want to build a little template.
 A perfect example, I used it to mockup my [work](http://ohdoylerules.com/work/ "Work") section.
 Since it is just a repeating template, I built the classes and styles in jsFiddle and then just dropped in the php echos.
 Anyway, here is something I made.
 It uses generated content.
 You can use HTML attributes in CSS.
 This is a classic example: